 - As a pet-friendly shelter, there are limited accommodations for household pets (cats and dogs, no exotic animals).

-- Pet owners must bring a pet crate, collar/leash, pet food, any pet medications, and proof of rabies vaccination.
+- Pet owners must bring a pet crate, collar/leash, pet food, water & food bowls, any pet medications, and proof of rabies vaccination.

 - Bring your cell phone and charger.